Nervous System Protocols: Morning Light, Magnesium, Movement, and Breath

 - Morning outdoor light and evening dimness are simple ways to strengthen the day/night signal.

-- Magnesium has plausible and sometimes promising evidence for sleep/anxiety, but research is mixed and context matters.
+- Magnesium has plausible and sometimes promising evidence for sleep and anxiety, but research is mixed and context matters.

 - Exercise is one of the better-supported nervous-system protocols for mood and anxiety.